axelor/axelor-open-suite/README.md

-Axelor ERP
+Axelor Business Suite
 ================================

-Axelor ERP reduces the complexity and improve responsiveness of business processes.
+Axelor Business Suite reduces the complexity and improve responsiveness of business processes.
 Thanks to its modularity, you can start with few features and  then activate other modules when needed.

-Axelor ERP includes the following modules :
+Axelor Business Suite includes the following modules :

 * Customer Relationship Management
 * Sales management